 After earning an associate degree in animal care, can I also earn a bachelor’s degree?

 Absolutely!
 The two-year degree can progress into a four-year degree.
-Some degree paths taken at Becker by graduates from the animal care program are: B.S., laboratory animal management; B.S., psychology, and B.S, criminal justice.
+Some degree paths taken at Becker by graduates from the animal care program are: B.S., psychology, and B.S, criminal justice.

-As a graduate of the animal care and/or laboratory animal science program(s), am I eligible for National Laboratory Animal Technician certification?
+As a graduate of the animal care program, am I eligible for National Laboratory Animal Technician certification?

 After graduation, if you are employed in biomedical research and/or the lab animal care profession and achieve six months of full-time employment, you may be eligible to sit for the first of the three levels of AALAS certification.
 Click here to learn more about the AALAS technician certification program.